arfatabid/My-First-Website/README.md

 Integrated high quality images for visual appeal, Responsive design for moblie, tablet, and desktop, Lightweight and fastloading with any JavaScript dependencies

+# How to Run
+1. Download or clone this repository to your computer: git clone
+2. Run the project: Right-click index.html and select "Open with Live Server" (if you have the Live Server extension installed), OR Simply double-click index.html to open it in your browser.
+3. Start viewing and scrolling.